daattali/beautiful-jekyll/_posts/2024-05-21-Enterprise Management of C:\Temp Directory via Intune.md

 # Enterprise Management of C:\Temp Directory via Intune

-This article provides a detailed explanation of a PowerShell script designed for enterprise management of the `C:\Temp2` directory via Intune.
+This article provides a detailed explanation of a PowerShell script designed for enterprise management of the `C:\Temp` directory via Intune.
 The script performs the following tasks:

 1. **Creates a new directory** named `Temp` in the `C:\` drive.
 2. **Grants full control** to the 'Users' group for the `C:\Temp` directory.